AndreiValentinTimofte/django-tutorial/README.md

 WORKDIR /app
 # Copy the requirements file into the container
 COPY requirements.txt /app/

+# Install system dependencies required for building Python packages
+# This is necessary for packages that require compilation, such as those with C extensions
+RUN apt-get update && \
+    apt-get install -y --no-install-recommends gcc build-essential && \
+    rm -rf /var/lib/apt/lists/*

 # Install the dependencies
 RUN pip install --no-cache-dir -r requirements.txt
 # Copy the entire project into the container